CANADA (and U.S.) 2024

 saguenay bike

-French explorer Jacques Cartier found a small Iroquois village perched on the shores of the St Lawrence River when he sailed there in 1535, but it wasn't until 73 years later that Samuel de Chaplain established the first French settlement and called it "Kebec" (an Algonquin word meaning "where the river narrows").
+French explorer Jacques Cartier found a small Iroquois village perched on the shores of the St Lawrence River when he sailed there in 1535, but it wasn't until 73 years later that Samuel de Champlain established the first French settlement and called it "Kébec" (an Algonquin word meaning "where the river narrows").

-Quebec city fell in and out of France's hands until 1763 when the English conquered it for good.
+Québec city then fell in and out of France's hands until 1763 when the English conquered it for good.
 Nevertheless, it remains distinctly French in character.

 chateau frontenac